-Represents amortized cost for fixed income securities and cost for preferred and common stock, limited partnership/limited liability company interests and equity (a) warrants/options.
+Represents amortized cost for fixed income securities and cost for preferred and common stock, limited partnership/limited liability company interests (a) and equity warrants/options.
+Fair value is determined by or under the direction of the Company's Board of Directors.
+See Note 2 for further details.